mytardis/mytardis_ngs_ingestor/README.md

 See `autoprocessing_config_example.toml` - copy this to `autoprocessing_config.toml` to get started.

-The autoprocessing pipeline inherits and overrides settings with the following
+The autoprocessing pipeline uses a default config file which can be overriden with a run-specific config in the run directory.
-precendence:

-Commandline options **>>**
-`autoprocessing_config.toml` in run directory **>>**
-`--config autoprocessing_config.toml`

-This means a 'baseline' `autoprocessing_config.toml` can be specified with `--config autoprocessing_config.toml`.
-If there is an `autoprocessing_config.toml` file in the run directory, these values with override values in the base config.
+The default `autoprocessing_config.toml` can be specified with `--config autoprocessing_config.toml`.
+If there is an `autoprocessing_config.toml` file in the run directory, this config is used instead.
+If there is no `autoprocessing_config.toml` file in the run directory, one is created from a copy of the default file (this aids reproducability - in the case the default config file is modified, the run will still have record of the config used at the time of processing).

 Commandline options (eg `--run-storage-base`) override the equivalent setting in top level of any config file.